Diocese of San José in California: 1981 to 2000

 The Diocese of San José in California was erected in 1981, taking Santa Clara County from the Archdiocese of San Francisco.
 Auxiliary Bishop Pierre DuMaine of San Francisco as the first bishop.
 The Saint Patrick Proto-Cathedral was designated as the diocesan cathedral.

 The 1989 Loma Prieta earthquake in Northern California caused $22 million in damage to St. Joseph's Cathedral.
 The earthquake also caused one death and extensive damage to Saint Joseph's Seminary in Mountain View.
 The diocese decided to closed Saint Joseph's, demolish the building, and sell part of the property.
 It used the cash proceeds to repair the cathedral.
-The diocese donated the remaining 138 acre to the country to created the Rancho San Antonio County Park.
+The diocese donated the remaining 138 acre to the country to create the Rancho San Antonio County Park.
 Auxiliary Bishop Patrick J. McGrath of San Francisco was made coadjutor bishop of the diocese in 1998.
 After DuMaine retired in 1999, McGrath succeeded him as the next bishop of San José.

 2000 to present

 In 2017, Hien Minh Nguyen, director of the Vietnamese Catholic Center in San Jose, was sentenced to three years in prison for bank fraud and tax evasion after stealing US$1.4 million in donations to the center.

-Bishop Oscar Cantú of the Diocese of Las Cruces was made coadjutor bishop of San José in 2018 to assist McGrath.
+Bishop Oscar Cantú of the Diocese of Las Cruces was made coadjutor bishop of San José in July 2018 to assist McGrath.
+The next month, using money from a diocesan account for bishop housing, McGrath purchased a five-bedroom for his retirement, costing $2.3 million.
+After receiving criticism for the purchase, McGrath said the diocese would sell the house and give the sale proceeds to Catholic Charities.
 Cantú took office after McGrath retired in 2019.